Risk Cloud API: Upload Attachments

 POST /api/v1/attachments?field={FIELD_ID}

-Attach the file to your specific record via a
+Attach the current values (attachments) to your specific record via a

 POST /api/v1/valueMaps?record={RECORD_ID}

-request - Optional: Upload new version of an existing attachment (versioning) via a
+- Upload new version of an existing attachment (versioning) via a

 POST /api/v1/internal/attachments/{attachmentId}